edvargas/study/aws/awsStudy.md

         - For data that is less frequently accessed, but requires rapid access when needed
         - Lower cost thant S3 Standard

-        - Amazon S3 Standard-Infrquent Access (S3 Standard-IA)
+        - Amazon S3 Standard-Infrequent Access (S3 Standard-IA)
             - 99.9% Availability
             - Use cases: Dissaster Recovery, backups